f5devcentral/f5-agility-labs-sslviz/docs/class1/module1/lab03.rst

    HTTPS traffic flowing to this service.
 For this lab, leave the option :red:`disabled (unchecked)`.

-- Click :guilabel:`Save`.
+- Click :red:`Save`.

 The **Services** for this lab have now been configured.

-- Click :guilabel:`Save & Next` to continue to the next stage.
+- Click :red:`Save & Next` to continue to the next stage.

 .. image:: ../images/module1-6.png